Impressionism

 The Best Landscape Paintings to Greet Autumn

 Now that summer is officially over, looking through the window in many places is all about rain and clouds.
 To inspire us with the more beautiful aspects of the season, why not remind ourselves of some great pieces of art that depict colorful leaves and the sun shining through them?
-So, what are some of the best landscape paintings to greet autumn?
+Here are some of the best landscape paintings to greet autumn.

-With amazing color accuracy, Hyde Park in London, England has never looked more beautiful.
-Camille Pissaro, the Impressionist and Postimpressionist painter, understood how to present nature in its full glory without making it mundane.
+With amazing color accuracy, Hyde Park in London, UK, has never looked more beautiful.
+Camille Pissaro, the Impressionist and Post-Impressionist painter, understood how to present nature in its full glory without making it mundane.

-Hyde Park, Camilie Pissaro, 1890, Tokyo Fuji Art Museum, best landscape paintings
+Camilie Pissaro, Hyde Park, 1890, Tokyo Fuji Art Museum, Tokyo, Japan.

-2. The Small Meadows in Spring, Alfred Sisley
+2. Alfred Sisley, The Small Meadows in Spring

 The way this artist captured nature was unbelievably beautiful!
-Sisley valued his close friendship with Claude Monet, and it is not difficult to see the effects of it – over time their works became quite similar to each other.
-This painting beautifully presents what Sisley celebrated most in his en plein air works – the consistency of colours.
+Sisley valued his close friendship with Claude Monet, and it is not difficult to see the effects of it—over time their works became quite similar to each other.
+This painting beautifully presents what Sisley celebrated most in his en plein air works—the consistency of colors.

-3. Path on the Island of Saint Martin, Claude Monet
+3. Claude Monet, Path on the Island of Saint Martin

-Path on the Island of Saint Martin, Claude Monet, 1881, Philadelphia Museum of Art
+Claude Monet, Path on the Island of Saint Martin, 1881, Philadelphia Museum of Art, Philadelphia, PA, USA.

 Get your daily dose of art